 - Chair

-- Vice-Chair
+- Vice Chair

 - Treasurer

 - Finance and Planning Committee Chair

 - Medical Ethics Committee Chair

 - Socio-Medical Affairs Committee Chair

 Elections to these positions are held at the first meeting of each two-year Council term.
 The Chair, Vice Chair, and Treasurer are elected as soon as the Council convenes.
 Until the Chair of Council is elected, the Secretary General presides over the meeting.
 Committee Chairs are elected as soon as each Committee convenes.
-For all officer positions, nominations are made on the floor of the meeting and a vote is taken.
+For all officer positions, nominations are usually made well in advance but they can also be made from the floor of the meeting and a vote is taken.
 Officers are elected by a simple majority.

-- The Chair and Vice-Chair have full voting rights in the Council.
+- The Chair of Council, Vice Chair and the Treasurer have full voting rights in the Council.
 They are also ex-officio members of all three Standing Committees with full voting rights.
-During their tenure the Chair and Vice-Chair are not eligible to be elected as Chair of any Committee. - Committee Chairs serve on two of the three Committees, like all other Council members.
+During their tenure the Chair, Vice Chair and the Treasurer are not eligible to be elected as Chair of any Committee. - Committee Chairs serve on two of the three Committees, like all other Council members.
 They have no special privileges on any Committee besides the one for which they serve as Chair. - The President, President-Elect and Immediate Past President are ex-officio members of the Council (and its Committees) with full right of discussion but without the right to vote.
 The WMA President is elected annually by the General Assembly and serves one year as President-Elect, one year as President and one year as Immediate Past President.